MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/RxTextData.md

 ##### return_data_frame

-logical indicating whether or not to convert the result from a list to a data frame (for use in rxReadNext only).
+bool indicating whether or not to convert the result from a list to a data frame (for use in rxReadNext only).
 If False, a list is returned.

 ##### strings_as_factors

-logical indicating whether or not to automatically convert strings to factors on import.
+bool indicating whether or not to automatically convert strings to factors on import.
 This can be overridden by specifying “character” in column_classes and column_info.
 If True, the factor levels will be coded in the order encountered.
 Since this factor level ordering is row